JVaassen/domoticz-remote-Pi-Monitor/README.md

 If you want to monitor disk usage, look at https://github.com/Xorfor/Domoticz-Disc-usage-Plugin

 ## Prerequisites
-Only works on Raspberry Pi
+- Only works on Raspberry Pi
-Requires package python3
+- Requires package python3
-Requires package lxml
+- Requires package python3-lxml

 ## Parameters
 Address and Port of the Remote Pi need to be entered in the python script and in the Domoticz GUI.

 ## Instructions
 - Install the python script in /usr/bin on remote server.
 - Install piremotemonitor in /etc/init.d on remote server.
-Start the server.
+- Make both scripts executable : chmod 755
+- Make the server autostart : sudo update-rc.d piremotemonitor defaults

 - Install plugin.py and xfrpimonitor in  ~/domoticz/plugin/PiRemote/.
 Restart Domoticz and select the plugin in the Hardware screen.

 ## Devices